March 29, 1918 – Pearl Mae Bailey:

-Baily made her singing debut when she was 15-years-old.
-Her brother Bill was beginning his own career as a tap dancer, and suggested she enter an amateur contest at the Pearl Theatre in Philadelphia.
+Baily made her singing debut when she was 15 years old.
+Her brother was beginning his own career as a tap dancer, and suggested she enter an amateur contest at the Pearl Theatre in Philadelphia.
 Bailey won and was offered $35 a week to perform there for two weeks.
-She later won a competition at Harlem’s famous Apollo Theater and she was hooked on performing.
+She later won a competition at Harlem’s famous Apollo Theatre and she was hooked on performing.

-Bailey got gigs at Philadelphia’s black nightclubs in the 1930s, and soon started performing in clubs on the East Coast.
-In 1941, during WW II, Bailey toured the country with the USO, performing for American troops.
-After the tour, she settled in NYC.
+Bailey got gigs at Philadelphia’s Black nightclubs in the 1930s, and soon started performing in clubs on the East Coast.
+In 1941, during World War II, Bailey toured the country with the USO, performing for American troops.
+After the tour, she settled in New York City.
 Her solo success as a nightclub performer was followed by acts working with other black entertainers such as Cab Calloway and Duke Ellington.
 She appeared at the Village Vanguard for an extended run and then for eight months at the Blue Angel on Manhattan’s East Side.
 It was there she was asked by Calloway to join his show at the Strand Theatre.

 Bailey then went on tour, did summer stock, and recorded albums.

 It was the era of the Vietnam war and protests, and racism and hate.
-To take a white show and use an African-American cast seemed revolutionary.
+To take a white show and use a Black cast seemed revolutionary.

 The score and the book were exactly the same as for the previous Hello, Dolly!s but Bailey brought her own personality, and added a “child” or a “honey” her and there.
 Her rich, inimitable voice proved perfect for the role.
 It was sometimes hard to tell where Dolly Levi ended and Bailey began, and she was quite aware of that.
 She became noted for her “third act” after the curtain call, when the company would stand on stage behind Bailey and Calloway as they continued to entertain the audience.

-Clive Barnes, the tough theatre critic for The NY Times wrote:
+Clive Barnes, the tough theatre critic for The New York Times wrote:

 Delighted with the accolades and with the role, for which she won a special Tony Award, Bailey said: